jacobo/building_services/slides.md

 !SLIDE[bg=diagrams/datamodel_simple.png] moredarkness
 ### DRY in a distributed system

-.notes this is a simple example of the data model in our case.
+.notes this is a simple example of the data model for addons.
+DRY means understanding the data model and which system is responsible for what role and what piece of data.

+!SLIDE[bg=pictures/distributed_objects.jpg]
+### Distributed Objects

+.notes

 !SLIDE[bg=diagrams/datamodel.png]

 .notes this is the diagram I actually created and maintained during development

-!SLIDE[bg=pictures/distributed_objects.jpg]
-### Distributed Objects

 .notes SHAI says maybe show this in code.
 Let me tell you about distributed objects.
 This is about relationships that go across systems.

 !SLIDE[bg=pictures/pointing.jpg]
 ### APIs

 .notes The keyword in API is interface.
 When I talk about APIs I'm talking about interfaces across systems.
-But was is a system.
+But what is a system.
 When you write a single rails app you don't think about your APIs as much but you do have objects interacting.
 When your system spans codebases and run on separate machines, you have to formalize your APIS more.
 But they are there even in a single rails app.

 !SLIDE[bg=diagrams/just_addons.png]